Essential Oils for Travel

 We’ve made a list of our favorite essential oils for travel and what they can contribute:

 Jet lag can put an extra load of stress onto your trip, especially when you’re expected to hit the ground running.
-Lavender has been called upon for hundreds of years to soothe anxious minds and aid sleep and that’s why it’s one of our top essential oils for airplanes.
+Lavender has been called upon for hundreds of years to soothe anxious minds and aid sleep and that’s why it’s one of our best essential oils for airplane travel.

 If you’re struggling to fall asleep or relax on a flight, try rubbing a bit of lavender on your temples.